Mikulášovice: Administrative division

+Etymology

+The initial German name of Mikulášovice was Nickelsdorff, meaning "Nickel's village".
+Nickel was a shortened form of the Latin name Nicolaus (and German Nicolas).
+The Czech name is a translation of the German name, derived from the Czech equivalent of Nicolaus, which is Mikuláš.
+The Czech name Mikulášovice first appeared in 1544.

 Geography

 Mikulášovice is located about 23 km northeast of Děčín and 40 km northeast of Ústí nad Labem.
 It lies in the salient region of Šluknov Hook, on the border with Germany, adjacent to the municipal territory of Sebnitz.

 Mikulášovice lies in the Lusatian Highlands.
 The highest point is the mountain Tanečnice at 598 m above sea level.
-The town is situated in the elongated valley of the brook Mikulášovický potok.
+The town is situated in the elongated valley of the stream Mikulášovický potok.

 History

 The first written mention of Mikulášovice is from 1446.
 The village was founded in the 12th century.
 In the 18th century, it was already an industrial municipality with tradition in knives sharpening.
 In 1794, the production of knives began.

-From 1938 to 1945 it was occupied by Germany, before it was liberated by Polish soldiers in May 1945 and restored to Czechoslovakia.
+From 1938 to 1945, Mikulášovice was occupied by Germany, before it was liberated by Polish soldiers in May 1945 and restored to Czechoslovakia.
 In the final stages of World War II, in May 1945, the prisoners of the AL Bautzen subcamp of the Gross-Rosen concentration camp, evacuated from Bautzen to Mikulášovice by the Germans, were liberated there by Polish soldiers.